joshcliu/hackmit2025/README.md

 ### 4. Start Fact-Checking!

 1. Navigate to any YouTube video
-2. Click the TruthLens extension icon
+2. Click the Veritas extension icon
 3. Click "Start Fact-Checking"
 4. Watch claims appear in real-time